For Building Repair +91 9323547766

 Compliance of Audit requirements as per Municipal Corporation bye laws for Society.

-Audit is a good thing, but in itself Audit is not sufficient.
+Structural Audit of residential or commercial buildings / structures is a good thing, but in itself Structural audit is not sufficient.
 It is important that the findings and/or recommendations of audits are implemented satisfactorily, within a stipulated time limit and are certified by Structural Engineers; Otherwise the Audit findings will remain on paper.
 Is it a costly process?
 Of course, this is going to be costly; but human lives are important and they need to be saved at any cost.

 if your bldg. is more than 15 years old, it is important that rigorous audit is carried out every five years.
 After 30 years, every 3 years structural audit should take place.
 This will be a continuous process as it is difficult to guarantee future life of old bldgs.
 However, regular Audits and implementing audit findings will avoid sudden collapse of bldgs. and save thousands of life.
 This process will also increase the future life of bldgs.